 Learn how to invest in Nextdoor stock.
-Open an account with an online stock broker such as M1 Finance to buy Khosla Ventures Acquisition Co.
-II (KVSB) stock today, which is in the process of acquiring Nextdoor through a SPAC merger.
+Open an account with an online stock broker such as M1 Finance to buy KIND stock today.
+The SPAC merger with Khosla Ventures Acquisition Co.
+II completed on 11/05/2021.

 Latest Nextdoor Stock IPO News